batman005/yoga-client/README.md

 ##yoga-client(front-end)

 I have implemented UI using react-bootstrap and added notification functionality using react-toastify.
-I have also implemented form validation using regular expressions and managed the form fields using the useState hook in React.
-I have used axios to send HTTP requests.
+I have also implemented form validation using regular expressions, including a validation to ensure that the age of the student must be between 18 and 65, all the fields have been filled, and the person must pay the 500/- rs fee for the month and select a particular batch for classes.
+I have managed the form fields using the useState hook in React and used axios to send HTTP requests.

+also I have implemented a mock function called CompletePayment() that accepts the details of a user and payment, processes the payment for students, and displays a success notification using React Toastify."

 I have deployed the app on Netlify.
 Here is the live link: